danielclipnow/emplanner-qa-control/README.md

 - Gradle 7.4.2

 ## Setup
-For start testing you need to fill /src/test/resources/conf.properties with login, password and your path to chromedriver.
+For start testing you need to create file /src/test/resources/conf.properties with login and password.
+Example:

+`login = gggg@gmail.com`

+`password = kkkkkkk`

 Then, type from command line:
 `gradle build`

+## Usage
+How does one go about using it?
+Provide various use cases and code examples here.

+`write-your-code-here

 <!-- Optional -->
 <!-- ## License -->